Lingleville Independent School District: Academics

 Students in Lingleville match or outperform local region and statewide averages on standardized tests.
 In 2018-2019 State of Texas Assessments of Academic Readiness (STAAR) results, 83% of students in Lingleville ISD met Approaches Grade Level standards, compared with 79% in Region 11 and 78% in the state of Texas.
 The average SAT score of the students tested in 2017-18 was 1025, and the average ACT score was 20.6.

 Demographics

 In the 2018–2019 school year, the school district had a total of 279 students, ranging from pre-kindergarten through grade 12.
 The class of 2018 included 18 graduates; the annual drop-out rate across grades 9-12 was reported as 0.0%.

 As of the 2018–2019 school year, the ethnic distribution of the school district was 51.3% Hispanic, 48.0% White, 0.4% African American, 1.6% Asian, 0.7% American Indian, 0.1% Pacific Islander, and 0.4% from two or more races; no American Indian, Asian, or Pacific Islander students were reported.
 Economically disadvantaged students made up 50.9% of the student body, compared with 60.6% of all Texas students.

 Special programs

 Athletics

 Lingleville High School plays six-man football.

+Controversy

+In July 2024, the ACLU of Texas sent Lingleville Independent School District a letter, alleging that the district's 2023-2024 dress and grooming code appeared to violate the Texas CROWN Act, a state law which prohibits racial discrimination based on hair texture or styles, and asking the district to revise its policies for the 2024-2025 school year.